meagmohit/EEG-Datasets/README.md

   5. [SEED](http://bcmi.sjtu.edu.cn/~seed/seed.html): 15 subjects were shown video clips eliciting positive/negative/neutral emotion and EEG was recorded over 62 channels.
   6. [SEED-IV](http://bcmi.sjtu.edu.cn/~seed/seed-iv.html): 15 subjects were shown video clips ellicity happy/sad/neutral/fear emotions and EEG was recorded over 62 channels (with eye-tracking) for 3 sessions per subject (24 trials per session).
   7. [SEED-VIG](http://bcmi.sjtu.edu.cn/~seed/seed-vig.html): Vigilance labels with EEG data in a simulated driving task.
 18 electrodes and eye-tracking included.
+  8. [SEED-V](https://bcmi.sjtu.edu.cn/home/seed/seed-v.html): 20 subjects were shown video clips in happy/sad/neutral/fear/disgust emotions and EEG was recorded over 62 channels (with eye-tracking), and effectiveness of each stimulus was self-assessed by participants on a 0-5 scale, depending on the emotional response elicited.
-  8. [HCI-Tagging](https://mahnob-db.eu/hci-tagging/): Subjetcs were shown video clips (fragments of movies) and they were asked to annotate the emotional state on the scale of valence and arousal.
+  9. [HCI-Tagging](https://mahnob-db.eu/hci-tagging/): Subjetcs were shown video clips (fragments of movies) and they were asked to annotate the emotional state on the scale of valence and arousal.
 During the whole experiment, audio, video, gaze data and physiological data were recorded simultaneously with accurate synchronisation between sensors.
-  9. [Regulation of Arousal](https://ieee-dataport.org/open-access/regulation-arousal-online-neurofeedback-improves-human-performance-demanding-sensory): 18 subjects going through an online flight simulator study with three different audio-feedback silence, sham and BCI. [[Article]](https://www.pnas.org/content/116/13/6482)
+  10. [Regulation of Arousal](https://ieee-dataport.org/open-access/regulation-arousal-online-neurofeedback-improves-human-performance-demanding-sensory): 18 subjects going through an online flight simulator study with three different audio-feedback silence, sham and BCI. [[Article]](https://www.pnas.org/content/116/13/6482)

 * **Error-Related Potentials (ErrP)**